aimeos/aimeos-docs/src/admin/graphql/basics.md

 !!! note
     You must be logged into the admin backend to use the GraphQL API!

+!!! tip
+    Configure `admin/graphql/debug = true` to get detailed error messages and stack traces in each failed GraphQL response during development.
+Remove the setting before deploying to production for security reasons!

 # Retrieve data

 GraphQL uses **query** POST requests to retrieve data from the server.
 There are several query methods offered by Aimeos to fetch data from different domains, e.g. for the "product" domain: